Principal Investigators: Noemi Lopez-Ejeda, ACF and Saul Guerrero, Independent ( co-PI)

 A cluster Randomised Control Trial (cRCT) with three arms in each country.

-We will consider two independent variables: treatment provider (HC/HC+CHWs) and protocol applied in the case of CHWs areas (CMAM/Combined).
+We will consider two independent variables: treatment provider (HC/HC+CHWs) and protocol applied in the case of CHWs areas (CMAM/Modified).
 The main dependent variables to compare within SAM children will be the rates of: recovery (discharge as cured), default (children absent two consecutive visits), unresponsiveness (children not improving nutritional status in two consecutive visits), transfer (to inpatient treatment) and death.
 Other variables will be severity, prevalence of non-severe complications, length of stay and average daily weight and MUAC gain.

 A coverage assessment and a cost effectiveness analysis will be developed to complete the study.